-The controlflow backend is a built-in backend to support these controlflow operations.
-This backend is special as it has access to onert core's executor manager (ExecutorMap) so it can invoke/return a subgraph.
-This backend has implementations for If and While operations and they make use of the access to executor manager.
+controlflow backend is a built-in backend to support these controlflow operations.
+This backend is special as it has access to onert core's executor manager(ExecutorMap) so it can invoke/return a subgraph.
+This backend has implementation for If and While operation and they make use of the access to executor manager.